DCI-P3: P3 colorimetry

+DCI P3

-DCI-P3 specifications are designed for viewing in a fully darkened theater environment.
-The projection system uses a simple 2.6 gamma curve, the nominal white luminance is 48 cd/m2 with the white point defined as a correlated color temperature of ~6300 K. It is incorrect to refer to this as "D63" as this white point is not a CIE standard illuminant, and is not on the Planckian locus.
+Created by the Digital Cinema Initiative, DCI-P3 is designed for viewing in a fully darkened theater environment.
+The projection system uses a simple 2.6 gamma curve, the nominal white luminance is 48 cd/m2 (14ftL), and the white point is based on a projector with a xenon bulb, for a correlated color temperature (CCT) of ~6300 K. It is incorrect to refer to this as "D63" as this white point is not a CIE standard illuminant, and is not on the Planckian locus.
 Instead, the white point is slightly greener.
 This resulted from optimizing for best light output with the xenon arc lamp projectors commonly used in theaters.

+DCI-P3 "D60 sim"

+When mastering content utilizing a display or projector in P3 color space, users have the option of using an output transform to DCI-P3 D60-sim which matches the nominal white point of the ACES color spaces.

+Display P3

-Display P3 is a color space created by Apple Inc. It uses the DCI-P3 primaries, but instead of the ~6300 K white point, Display P3 uses the CIE standard illuminant D65 as the white point, which is the most common standard for self-illuminated displays and devices (sRGB and Adobe RGB both use D65).
-Also, unlike the DCI-P3 projection gamma of 2.6, Display P3 uses the sRGB transfer curve, which is approximately equivalent to a display with a 2.2 gamma.
+Apple Inc developed displays using the P3 primaries, and the corresponding Display P3 color space.
+While it uses standard P3 RGB primaries, the white point is D65 instead of the DCI ~6300 K white point.
+The D65 white point is the existing standard for common sRGB and devices (Adobe RGB also uses D65).
+Display P3 uses the sRGB transfer curve, which is approximately equivalent to a gamma of 2.2.
 Display P3's gamut is approximately 50% larger than sRGB in volume and 25% in surface.

 Since iPhone 7, the built in camera creates images tagged with the Display P3 ICC profile.

-P3-D65 with the PQ TRC is also used for some of Netflix deliverables, including HDR and without BT.2020 container, but later Netflix added BT.2020 primaries too.
-Red of P3 is slightly outside BT.2020 triangle.
+P3-D65 for HDR

+Some Netflix HDR deliverables may use P3-D65 in conjunction with the PQ transfer curve.

-DCI-P3+ and Cinema Gamut
+DCI-P3+

-An expanded gamut known as the DCI-P3+ color space is also available, which in turn is a smaller version of the Cinema Gamut color space.
-DCI-P3+ uses the same ~6300 K white point as DCI-P3.
-Cinema Gamut is specified as having a D65 white point.
+Canon created an expanded gamut color space they call DCI-P3+ using the same ~6300 K white point as DCI-P3.
+Otherwise, P3+ has no relation to DCI-P3 nor the Digital Cinema Initiative.
+Unlike the DCI-P3 color space, which defines an actual display technology, Canon's DCI-P3+ color space uses imaginary primaries which cannot be realized by any physical display technology.